dsusco/tp.net-armageddon.org/_site/_units/thunderhawk-gunship.md

   - "transport"
 notes:
   |
-    May transport eight infantry units, Attack Bikes or Dreadnoughts; Terminators and Dreadnoughts count as two units each.
+    May transport eight infantry units, Attack Bikes or Dreadnoughts; Terminator units and Dreadnoughts count as two units each.
 Critical Hit Effect: The unit and all units being carried are destroyed.
 weapons:
   -
     id: "battle-cannon"